 RRH I wrote it because I am passionate about educating the masses that one-size-fits-all approaches to their health do not work.
-I want to empower people to gain a much deeper understanding about their personal health needs rather than wasting their time (and health) trying to fit into a cookie cutter mold.
+I want to empower people to gain a much deeper understanding of their personal health needs rather than wasting their time (and health) trying to fit into a cookie-cutter mold.

 JC What can a personal trainer learn from your book?

 RRH Most fitness trainers receive a generic education when it comes to nutrition.
 My book delves into functional nutrition which most trainers – unless they pursued classes after their PT certification – have never been exposed to.
 My book also goes into some deeper core concepts about lifestyle change, motivation, and psychology which trainers will find helpful when working with their clients.

 JC Have you written for any magazines or newspapers?

 RRH Yes.
 I've written for several magazines including, Personal Fitness Professional, Growing Up In Santa Cruz, The Metro, and some online publications as well.
 There is a full list available on my website www.choosinghealthnow.com.

 JC Has your psychology background helped you as a trainer?